OceanParcels/Azores_TidalForcing/README.md

 # Repository under construction!

-Codes used for the paper: Gomez-Navarro et al (submitted to JGR: Oceans)
+Codes used for the paper: Gomez-Navarro et al (submitted to JAMES)